red-blox/zap/docs/config/functions.md

 Functions are another method of communication where the client can send arguments and have them returned by the server.
 For security, Zap only supports Client -> Server -> Client functions, not Server -> Client -> Server.

-## Defining Events
+## Defining Functions

-Events are defined in your config file using the `funct` keyword.
+Functions are defined in your config file using the `funct` keyword.

 <CodeBlock :code="example" />